 If the fulfillment of the purpose of the association (§ 2) becomes impossible or if it no longer appears sensible in view of a significant change in the situation, the general meeting can change the purpose of the statutes or dissolve the association by resolution with a 3/4 majority of the members.

-The remaining assets of the association after the end of the tax-privileged purposes or after the dissolution of the association and after the end of the liquidation falls according to the respective area shares on Naturpark to the Borken, Coesfeld, Recklinghausen and Wesel districts, which must use it directly and exclusively for non-profit, charitable or church purposes.
+The remaining assets of the association after the end of the tax-privileged purposes or after the dissolution of the association and after the end of the liquidation falls according to the respective area shares on Naturpark to the circles Borken, Coesfeld, Recklinghausen and Wesel, who have to use it directly and exclusively for charitable, charitable or church purposes.